openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

     * `jwk`: REQUIRED.
 Object containing a single public key as a JWK used for encrypting the Credential Response.
     * `alg`: REQUIRED.
 JWE [@!RFC7516] `alg` algorithm [@!RFC7518] for encrypting Credential Responses.
     * `enc`: REQUIRED.
 JWE [@!RFC7516] `enc` algorithm [@!RFC7518] for encrypting Credential Responses.

+`credential_configuration_id` or `format` parameters are used when the Credential issuance was requested using a `scope` value in the Authorization Request or a pre-authorisation code was used that did not return an Authorization Details.

 The `proof_type` parameter is an extension point that enables the use of different types of proofs for different cryptographic schemes.